DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 1 - Security and Risk Management.md

     * watching for attempted abuses
     * training personnel
     * reporting any suspicious activity
+  * **Pretexting**
+    * creating a fabricated scenario to gain a victim's trust and extract confidential data or access,
+    * to deceive individuals into divulging sensitive information or performing actions that compromise security
+    * involves crafting a believable story and impersonating someone trustworthy to manipulate the target.
+    * Essentially, it's a sophisticated form of lying used to gain access to systems, data, or other resources.
   * **Prepedning**
     * adding terms, expressions, or phrases to the beginning or header of some other communication
     * used in order to further refine or establish pretext of a SE attack, such as spam, hoaxes, phishing.